JWKennington/JWKennington.github.io/content/pages/texts-physics.md

 ##### [Wald - _General Relativity_](https://amzn.to/2LldLu7) (M)

 Standard graduate level introduction to GR.
+Excellent exposition of mathematical aspects of GR with a medium amount of rigor.
+Does not discuss bundles, and only briefly mentions tetrads.

 ##### [Poisson - _Gravity_](https://amzn.to/2Jg7xsX) (M)